Cattle in the ancient land of Israel

 According to Old Testament tradition, camels were commonly used by the ancient Hebrews from the days of Abraham (Genesis 12:16; 24:10; 31:7, 15).

-Later archaeological materials seem in the opinion of some scholars, to prove the large scale domestication of the camel at the end of the 2nd millenium BC.
+- Later archaeological materials suggest the large scale domestication of the camel at the end of the 2nd millenium BC.

 These show Bactrian camels being presented as gifts to the Assyrian kings.
 The inscription of Shalmaneser III, in which he boasts of his victory in the Battle of Qarqar (853 BC) refers to Gindibu the Arabian who commanded a battalion of one thousand camels.